tabreturn/tabreturn.github.io/_posts/2018-12-20-processing.py_in_ten_lessons--05-_art_of_the_state.md

 print(rainbow[0:2]) # displays ['blue', 'orange']
 {% endhighlight %}

-Should you specify an index beyond the bounds of the list -- in this case, `rainbow[3]` or greater -- the Console will display an `IndexError`.
+Should you specify an index beyond the bounds of the list -- say, `rainbow[3]` or greater -- the Console will display an `IndexError`.

 ### Modifying lists

 Many lists are dynamic in nature.
 Consider a game like *Breakout* (image below).
-The bricks are stored in a list; each time one is hit it is removed from this list.
-In some levels, new bricks may appear, in which case elements are added to the list.
+A list stores the bricks comprising the wall; hitting a brick removes it from this list.
+In some levels, additional bricks may appear during play, thereby inserting new elements.

 <figure>
   <img src="https://upload.wikimedia.org/wikipedia/commons/1/1a/Screenshot-LBreakout2.jpg" />